Pyroh/DefaultsWrapper/README.md

 If you don't know how to do it or don't have time or....
 Just open an issue 😉

-> Opening an issue or making a pull request doesn't necesseraly mean support will be implemented or the PR accepted.
+> Opening an issue or making a pull request doesn't necessarily mean support will be implemented or the PR accepted.

 #### It's another thing you can't conform to `UserDefaultsCodable`
 You'll still need to conform your type to `UserDefaultsConvertible`.
 The API is quite simple :